designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 nonetheless.

-So what does Dennett's deep insight about consciousness-as-narrative reveal, if it in fact supports, rather than refutes, a functional version of the Cartesian Theatre?
+So what does Dennett's deep insight about consciousness-as-narrative reveal, if it in fact supports, rather than refutes, the functional Cartesian Theatre?
 One thing it shows is that the content of phenomenonal consciousness cannot be a direct _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf.
 [Teller and Pugh, 1983](#teller83)).
 The "neural correlate" intuition about consciousness often goes like this: for every perceptual judgement, there is (simultaneously, but mysteriously) a corresponding conscious "judgement", and moreover these two kinds of judgement are in a one-to-one, real-time correspondence.
-(See [Chalmers, 1998](chalmers98), for a comprehensive list of some of “neural correlate” stories which have been told so far.)
+(See [Chalmers, 1998](chalmers98), for a comprehensive list of some of of the neural correlate stories which have been told so far.)
+The neural correlate intuition (at least in this naive form) and the "further fact" intuition (a.k.a. the zombie hunch) go hand-in-hand: construed this way, phenomenonology has no functional role to play, since it is just "inwardly observed" perception.

+What Dennett shows us is that _phenomenology is functionality_; it is a particular way of organising perceptual judgements into a narrative that has a central role to play in the generation of behaviour.

 - - -